saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 3. On the homepage, you should see the latest offers populated from the Offers API.

     ![On the Contoso Sports League webpage, Today\'s offers display: Baseball socks, Road bike, and baseball mitt.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image121.png "Contoso Sports League webpage")

+    >**Note**: The page may be cached, if Today's Offers are not displayed, you can try re-publishing the e-commerce app service from Visual Studio (Contoso.Apps.SportsLeague.Web).

 4. Submit several test orders to ensure all pieces of the site are functional.  **Accept the default data during the payment processing.**